sec3pinger/echolot4yamn/README.md

 # echolot4yamn
 Echolot For YAMN Remailers

 Echolot was written by Peter Palfrader.
-It was originally a pinger software for Mixmaster and Cpunk remailers.
+In its original form it was a pinger program for Mixmaster and Cpunk remailers.

 In this repo it has been hacked to make it work with the new YAMN anonymous remailers.

 A Pinger in the context of anonymous remailers is a program that regularly sends messages through remailers to determine their status.